aopy/ctao-data-explorer/README.md

 # CTAO Data Explorer

-This project is a web application to access, visualize, and analyze data from the **Cherenkov Telescope Array Observatory (CTAO)**.
+This project is a web application to access, visualize, and analyze Cherenkov data, in the perspective of the **Cherenkov Telescope Array Observatory (CTAO)**.
 It combines a **React** frontend with a **FastAPI** backend.
 Users can search the archive, curate results, explore interactive visualizations, and submit selected items as preview jobs to the [OPUS](https://voparis-uws-test.obspm.fr/client/) service.
 The application adopts standards from the [International Virtual Observatory Alliance (IVOA)](https://ivoa.net/) to ensure interoperability and broad accessibility of astronomical data.

 Documentation is available online at https://aopy.github.io/ctao-data-explorer/